-Outraged at becoming unwittingly involved in a payroll robbery and murder, Bronco sets out to find the killers and bring back the money.
-He doesn't have a whole lot of time, however.
-A posse is forming and they're going after who they believe to be the real killer--him.
+Outraged at becoming unwittingly implicated in a payroll robbery and murder, Bronco sets out to find the inside person who can clear him and bring back the money.
+He doesn't have a whole lot of time, however, as he is being hunted.

 Bronco is hired to deliver a riverboat to his friend Martha Chandler.
 He hasn't counted, though, on a ruthless businessman who doesn't want the ship to complete the trip, and a beautiful blonde passenger who has her own agenda.

-Cattlemen and sheepmen are in dispute over grazing rights on the range.
-Bronco doesn't want to get involved but has to step in before a range war breaks out, mainly because the sheepmen are Quakers who refuse to carry guns and the cattlemen have no such qualms.
+Cattlemen and sheep men are in dispute over grazing.
+Bronco doesn't want to get involved but has to step in before a range war breaks out, mainly because Billy the Kid wants to back the sheep men who refuse to use guns in the fight.

-Pursued by Marshall Gaffney for a robbery he did not commit, Bronco rides to the town of "Last Resort" -- a hideout for outlaws on the Mexican border run by Three Fingers Jack.
-There Bronco hopes to clear his name by finding the real robber -- a charming but treacherous man named Billy Styles.
+Pursued by Marshall Gaffney for a robbery he did not commit, Bronco rides to the town of "Last Resort" - a hideout for outlaws on the Mexican border.
+There Bronco hopes to clear his name by finding the real robber who framed him.

-Bronco hires a mother and son who are refugees from the fallen empire of Emperior Maximilian of Mexico, but he soon discovers that bandits who believe the two know where $5 million in gold is buried are after them.
+Bronco rescues and hires a mother and son who are refugees from the fallen empire of Emperor Maximilian of Mexico, but he soon discovers that bandits who believe the two know where $5 million in gold is buried are after them.